krishnaw14/OS-assignments/README.md

 The goal of this assignment was to build a custom memory manager to allocate memory dynamically in a program.
 Specifically, I implemented functions to allocate and free memory, that act as replacements for C library functions like malloc and free.

-Followinng 4 functions were implemented:
+Following 4 functions were implemented:

 - `init()`: Intialized the memory manager and allocated a 4KB page from OS via mmap system call.
 - `cleanup()`: cleaned up state of the manager, and returned the memory mapped page back to the OS.
 - `alloc(int)`: returns a char* pointer to a buffer within the page of size passed as argument.
 Only allocations of 8 bytes are considered.
 - `alloc(char*)`:  takes a pointer to a previously allocated memory chunk, and frees up the entire chunk.

+## Assignment 2: Worker Thread Pool

+The goal of this assignment was to implement a master and worker pool using multithreaded programming.
+The master produces numbers continuously which is consumerd by the workers synchronously.